LAST CHANCE TO BUY [REAL] HCG ONLINE!

 This process is repeated 2 to 3 times daily, depending on the brand, and for 26 days per Dr. Simeons, author of the original protocol.
 There is a very specific transition period for how the drops are discontinued.
 For more information on this, learn more about the transition phase: “Hcg Diet Phase 3.”

 How long do I wait between rounds with drops?

 According to the original manuscript, the time between rounds is a minimum of 3 weeks.
 This is an essential break that allows the body to take a break and transition in preparation for the following round.

 What Foods can I eat while on the Hcg Diet with drops?

-The same approved foods (Hcg Diet approved foods list for phase 2 and phase 3)t applies to those taking diet drops as those taking injections, tablets or pellets.
+The same approved foods (The correct Hcg Diet foods list is available here) applies to those taking diet drops as those taking injections, tablets or pellets.
 This includes a specific list of whole foods, largely comprised of vegetables and lean meats.
 No sugars or starches are permitted in phase 2 or phase 3 of the diet.
 Portions are also carefully measured.
 No prepackaged or processed foods are permitted on the diet as well.
 Review the Hcg Diet protocol for a summary of what and how to eat on the Hcg Diet.
 Here are additional articles on Hcg Diet foods and eating as well: